amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 **Nonresponse bias** occurs when individuals in the sample do not respond to the survey.

-**Reponse bias** occurs when the response of an individual in the sample does not reflect the true feelings of the individual.
+**Response bias** occurs when the response of an individual in the sample does not reflect the true feelings of the individual.

 ### Citation
 westcottcourses.com